alisd23/ngrx-form-pure/README.md

 There is currently no built-in logic or form state to handle submit validation (errors, loading etc...), but this can be fairly easily implemented for the simple case.

-> However if there is interest this could be implemented.
+> However if there is interest this could be implemented as a built-in solution.

 Below is an example of a form component implementing a simple loading & validation flow, with just a single *submit error* to represent whether or not the request was successful.